A long history in Penn State child abuse case

 The mother of the boy in question eventually called the school to report the alleged abuse.
 Sandusky was immediately barred from the school and it was reported to authorities.

-The Second Mile said in this week's statement that Sandusky told the organization in November 2008 he was under investigation over the boy's allegations.
+The Second Mile said in this week's statement that Sandusky told the organisation in November 2008 he was under investigation over the boy's allegations.

 But the Pennsylvania Attorney General did not contact the charity until early 2011.
 In the interim period, it appears investigators were working on building their case, which was taken up in 2009 by Pennsylvania's then attorney general, Tom Corbett, who has since been elected governor.